 And then it wasn’t.
 When the couple split last year, Anita was alone with her German Shepherd on the farm, with a site director’s job at an after-school program her only income.
 The drought doubled hay prices and Anita couldn’t afford to feed her sheep, so she let them go.
 She was depressed, isolated, and determined not to spend another winter on the farm.

 Their rent was $1,000 a month.
 When she started exploring other houses and apartments, she was shocked. $1,300 for a third-floor hole-in-the-wall?

 Anita had left the finances to her husband while she kept the home and cared for their children.
 She never had her own credit card.
 She knew little of bank accounts.

 “I was comfortable that way.
 The ladies of today would say, ‘Shame on you,’ but that’s who I was.”

 “I’m on my way to becoming another person.”

 Searching online for manufactured homes for sale or rent, Anita saw one located in Stonebridge Cooperative, a resident-owned community in Hillsborough.
 She liked the idea of living in a neighborhood again.

 But the owner was selling, not renting.
 Who would give a 30-year mortgage to a 70-year-old?

-Her Realtor, April, knew about the Community Loan Fund’s Welcome Home Loans for manufactured homes, and its special down-payment and closing-cost assistance for low-income homebuyers.
-April encouraged her to apply, and Anita qualified for a loan that was $260 a month less than she had paid for rent.
+Her Realtor knew about the Community Loan Fund’s Welcome Home Loans for manufactured homes, and its special down-payment and closing-cost assistance for low-income homebuyers.
+April encouraged her to apply, and Anita qualified for a loan that cost her $260 a month less than she had paid for rent.

 She bought the home June 30, and as friends and relatives visited to celebrate Anita’s “dream place,” she began feeling like a new person, one who is capable, creative, and confident.